 Cultural Heritage Lives On

 Lanna people’s unique language, traditions, and artistic expressions continue to shape the identity of Northern Thailand.
-The Lanna traditions, including the large arts, and crafts scene continue to flourish.
+The Lanna traditions, including the large arts and crafts scene, continue to flourish.
 Chiang Mai’s blend of Thai and Lanna has made it a popular destination for tourists from all over.
 No better example of the flourishing crafts scene is places like Sunday Walking Street.

 Sunday Walking Street

-In the centre of Chiang Mai city from Tha Phae Gate to the Kings Monument, and on up to Wat Pra Singh junction every Sunday; is a heaving mass of people wandering along Chiang Mai Sunday Walking Street.
+In the centre of Chiang Mai city, from Tha Phae Gate to the King’s Monument, and on up to Wat Pra Singh junction every Sunday, is a heaving mass of people wandering along Chiang Mai Sunday Walking Street.

 You’ll find everything here.
 Exquisite silk scarves made by local craftspeople.
 Delicate silver jewellery sits beside garish neon trinkets.
 Women’s latest Lanna style fashions.
 Soft furnishings.
 Not to mention lots upon lots of food to sample!
-Skewered meats barbecues, french fries with cheese or turmeric, takeaway noodles, fruit shakes, and a whole range of Lanna foods in the nearby temples, sidewalks and spaces.
+Skewered meats, barbecues, French fries with cheese or turmeric, takeaway noodles, fruit shakes, and a whole range of Lanna foods in the nearby temples, sidewalks and spaces.

-The crowds are dense so the best strategy is to let yourself be carried along.
+The crowds are dense, so the best strategy is to let yourself be carried along.
 Lose yourself in the labyrinth of stalls, and let the sights and sounds wash over you.
 And if you’re feeling peckish, just follow your nose.

-Chiang Mai Heritage Kantoke Dinner
+Chiang Mai Heritage and Kantoke Dinner

-At a traditional Chiang Mai heritage Kantoke dinner you’re going to be sitting on the floor, cross-legged like a pretzel.
+At a traditional Chiang Mai heritage Kantoke dinner, you’re going to be sitting on the floor, cross-legged like a pretzel.
 Don’t let that put you off, because you’re in for a king’s feast.
-Tasty treats like Hanglay Curry, Nam Prik Ong, Crispy Pork Rind, Chicken Wings, and Som Tam served with Sticky Rice.
+Tasty treats like Hanglay Curry, Nam Prik Ong, Crispy Pork Rind, Chicken Wings, and Som Tam are served with Sticky Rice.

 Feast intently while a traditional Lanna music and dance performance entertains you.
 Hear stories from the Ramakien.
 You’ll see graceful movements, twirling dancers, and music that sounds like a thousand tiny bells ringing.